 The Oxpeckers Center for Investigative Environmental Journalism is Africa’s first journalistic investigation unit focusing on environmental issues.
-The Center combines traditional investigative reporting with data analysis and geo-mapping tools to expose eco-offences and track organised crime syndicates in southern Africa.
+The Center combines traditional investigative reporting with data analysis and geo-mapping tools to expose eco-offences and track organised criminal syndicates in southern Africa.

 Oxpeckers is a non-profit company that aims to dramatically improve the quality and impact of African environmental journalism, by:

 - Providing a home for investigative journalists interested in environmental issues;

 - Hosting geo-narrative platforms that use cutting-edge mapping techniques and forensic data tools to improve reportage;

 - Stimulating transnational and transcultural investigative reportage through project or research-based Oxpecker Fellowships;

 - Sharing investigative resources / source documents / data, as well as specialist tools and skills through Oxpeckers manuals and workshops;

 - Curating specialist environmental reporting and research projects on behalf of media partners;

 - Publishing our own exclusive environmental investigations, in both legacy and new media, as well as through eBooks and other channels.